-The esoteric doctrines of antiquity were created and perfected for the purpose of bridging the interval between the personality as a single life experience, and the Self or Ego which functions from the higher perspective of the of the average ego of our present wave as a human being.
+The esoteric doctrines of antiquity were created and perfected for the purpose of bridging the interval between the personality as a single life experience, and the Self or Ego which functions from the higher perspective of the many life experiences.
+The soul power of the average ego of our present wave is approximately four hundred earth lives as a human being.
 This covers a physical time experience of nearly thirty million years, and the social experience of four and a half major races.
 In addition the Ego or Self contains the summation of previous evolution in nonhuman or prehuman form, and to this must be further added its greater proximity in consciousness to the universal cause beyond it.
 In comparison, therefore, to the single incarnation with its small personality struggling for survival in the material world, this collective Overself is a magnificent and radiant creature little less than divine, possessing wisdom, knowledge and understanding infinitely beyond the capacity of the physical brain and its small mental overtones.